Skip to additional navigation Skip to content

 Section 196 of the Town and Country Planning Act (as amended) and the Planning (Listed Buildings and Conservation Area) Act 1990 gives officers of the Council the power to enter land and/or premises at all reasonable hours in order to undertake his/her official duties.
 Wilful obstruction of a person exercising a right of entry is an offence.

 The above does not allow the admission to any building used as a dwelling house to be demanded as a right by virtue of the aforementioned legislation, unless twenty four hours prior notice of the intended entry has been given to the occupier of the building.
+Where the dwelling house is a listed building a separate power of entry exists under Section 88 of the Planning (Listed Buildings and Conservation Areas) Act 1990, this power does not require twenty-four hours prior notice to be given.

 Reporting on successful resolutions

 The Council understands that the enforcement process can often appear opaque from the public's perspective as the Council do not hold regular consultations on specific investigations.
 This is to ensure that the evidence collected during investigations is legitimate and admissible in court should an opportunity arise.
 However, in order to ensure that the public see real enforcement work being carried out either through positive negotiation, regularisation or through stronger enforcement powers, Officers will create a six monthly update of particular cases which show positive action being achieved within the community.
-This six monthly update will be circulated to ward Councillors for their information and their records.
+This six monthly update will be circulated to Ward Councillors for their information and their records.

 Planning Enforcement Register